More-Collaborative-Laboratory/ww4zero/datamodels.md

 # Owner

-Identifies a clinet (Owner of a project)
+Identifies a client (Owner of a project)
 -  `id`: Client Identifier
    -  Attribute type: **Property**.
    -  Required